moatasem-alhilali/privacy-policy-garde-Pharm/README.md

 ## 🇬🇧 English

-**Privacy Policy for LocateMed**
+**Privacy Policy for Garde Pharm**

-At *LocateMed*, we respect your privacy and are committed to protecting it.
+At *Garde Pharm*, we respect your privacy and are committed to protecting it.
 This Privacy Policy explains how the app handles user data:

 1. **No Collection of Personal Data**